solid-contrib/data-modules/bookmarks/vanilla/README.md

 ## methods
-the [`Bookmark.getAll`](https://github.com/solid-contrib/data-modules/blob/422cabb91085916e71c5610235f43fc483493d72/bookmarks/vanilla/src/modules/Bookmark.ts#L72) takes an authenticated fetch to use for fetching the data as well as a webId of the logedin user.
+the [`Bookmark.getAll`](https://github.com/solid-contrib/data-modules/blob/422cabb91085916e71c5610235f43fc483493d72/bookmarks/vanilla/src/modules/Bookmark.ts#L72) takes an authenticated fetch to use for fetching the data as well as a webId of the logedin user. also it takes the `defaultRegisteryUrl` in case you want to store the bookmarks in specific directory.

 the [`Bookmark.get`](https://github.com/solid-contrib/data-modules/blob/422cabb91085916e71c5610235f43fc483493d72/bookmarks/vanilla/src/modules/Bookmark.ts#L94) and [`Bookmark.delete`](https://github.com/solid-contrib/data-modules/blob/422cabb91085916e71c5610235f43fc483493d72/bookmarks/vanilla/src/modules/Bookmark.ts#L108) methods take the url of the bookmark as the primary key and an authenticated fetch.

-the [`Bookmark.create`](https://github.com/solid-contrib/data-modules/blob/422cabb91085916e71c5610235f43fc483493d72/bookmarks/vanilla/src/modules/Bookmark.ts#L135) takes an object with fields: `label`, `topic` and `link`, `creator`, `created` and `updated` as the payload with an authenticated fetch and a webId.
+the [`Bookmark.create`](https://github.com/solid-contrib/data-modules/blob/422cabb91085916e71c5610235f43fc483493d72/bookmarks/vanilla/src/modules/Bookmark.ts#L135) takes an object with fields: `label`, `topic` and `link`, `creator`, `created` and `updated` as the payload with an authenticated fetch and a webId. also it takes the `defaultRegisteryUrl` in case you want to store the bookmarks in specific directory.

 the [`Bookmark.update`](https://github.com/solid-contrib/data-modules/blob/422cabb91085916e71c5610235f43fc483493d72/bookmarks/vanilla/src/modules/Bookmark.ts#L169) takes the `url` of the bookmark as primary key, then as a payload, it takes an object with fields: `label`, `topic` and `link`, `creator`, `created` and `updated` with an authenticated fetch.